SIP Trunking FAQs

 - How is the quality of a call over a SIP Trunk?

 SIP Trunking is designed specifically to be the bridge from an on-site system to the cloud that is totally lossless in terms of sound quality.
 For crystal clear calls via SIP Trunking or VoIP, it is essential to maintain a robust internet connection with enough bandwidth to support the call traffic.
-Companies outgrowing their network may consider a separate internet connection for VoIP, enabling QoS (Quality of Service) on their router(s), or a more holistic approach like VoIP Clear Fix Service.
+Companies outgrowing their network may consider a separate internet connection for VoIP, enabling QoS (Quality of Service) on their router(s), or a more holistic approach like VPN for VoIP Service.
 Need help with your network?
 A Network Health Check from VirtualPBX is a great place to start and provides a seven day analysis into your network’s activity with customized suggestions from our network experts.